baohaojun/system-config/README.md

     Or else the App will be too large and difficult to install/upgrade.

+# It is done in a geeky way

+I used Emacs and no Eclipse for developping this App.
+In fact, it is my first big Java project.
+I haven't wrote any big Java projects before because I am a huge Emacs fan and can't bear the thought of switching to Eclipse for Java/Android development.

+Then I tried [emacs-eclim](https://github.com/senny/emacs-eclim).
+It was great, but can't fill my appetite because I wanted to put the whole Android source into a single project &ndash; this brought the backend Eclipse to crawling.

+But anyway, emacs-eclim has inspired me to work on my own Emacs/Java solution based on [gtags](http://www.gnu.org/software/global/) and [exuberant ctags](http://ctags.sourceforge.net/).

+It's not finished and not ready for public use yet, but you can take a look of it at [here](http://baohaojun.github.com/coding-android-java-in-emacs-en.html) (video link included).

 # Please support

 If you used and liked CrossDict and want to support my work on it,